 Since the torque versus angle profile is approximately proportional to the cosine of rotor angle, and also since the magnetic spring restoration torque versus angle profile is also approximately proportional to the cosine of rotor angle, these two cosines curves cancel out (as long as there is no static load on the rotor).
-Because of this, the angle versus current profile for this actuator is nearly linear up to +/-45 degrees, and can even be driven well past this angle.
+Because of this, the angle versus current profile for this actuator is nearly linear, even over very large angles greater than +/- 45 degrees!
 The graph below shows actual measured linearity at various coil voltages.